Meet Our WellbeingTeam

 Meet Our Wellbeing Team

-Tasha is a passionate about mental and physical wellbeing, and an active sports person herself, Tasha has extensive experience of coaching young people in sports and physical activity.
+Tasha's background is in mental and physical wellbeing programmes, and Tasha has extensive experience of coaching young people in sports and physical activity.
 After supporting her sister through cancer, Tasha has added to her qualifications by becoming a Level 4 Cancer and Exercise Rehabilitation Instructor and a Health & Wellbeing Coach for people with long term health conditions.
 Tasha is also qualified in Pulmonary and Cardiac Rehabilitation alongside being a Mental Health First Aider.

 Alongside her work, Tasha sits on the NHS West Yorkshire and Harrogate Cancer Alliance Board as a Patient and Public Representative (Lay Member) ensuring patient experiences are at the heart of strategic decisions.